AI-Proof Careers 2026 — Which Degrees Survive Automation?

 Examples: Junior copywriter, junior graphic designer, translator

-Generative AI commodity-quality output
+Generative AI produces commodity-quality drafts

 Tier-1 customer interaction with scripted flows